The US economy shrank slightly faster in the first quarter - KESQ

 By Anneken Tappe, CNN Business

-America’s economy shrank at a slightly faster rate than initially reported, the Bureau of Economic Analysis said Thursday.
+America’s economy shrank in the first quarter of the year at a slightly faster rate than initially reported, the Bureau of Economic Analysis said Thursday.

-US gross domestic product, the broadest measure of economic activity, decreased at an annualized rate of 1.5%, adjusted for seasonal swings, according to the second estimate of the data.
+US gross domestic product, the broadest measure of economic activity, decreased at an annualized rate of 1.5% between January and March, adjusted for seasonal swings, according to the second estimate of the data.

+Some economists fear this could mean the nation might be headed for another recession, commonly defined as two quarters of declines in GDP.

 Last month, the Commerce Department’s advance estimate of the data showed GDP had contracted at a rate of 1.4%.
 Economists had expected Thursday’s revisions to improve slightly, with a decline of 1.3%.

-No matter the update, the first quarter was a sharp slowdown from the 6.9% growth rate recorded in the fourth quarter of 2021.
+No matter the update, the message remains the same: The US economy witnessed a sharp slowdown in the first months of the year, compared with the 6.9% growth rate recorded in the fourth quarter of 2021.
 It also marked the worst quarter since the pandemic recession in the second quarter of 2020.

+Inflation at a 40-year high, ongoing supply chain issues exacerbated by Covid lockdowns in Asia, and the war in Ukraine are all weighing on food and energy markets, hoisting red flags for the economic outlook.

+US economic growth relies heavily on consumer spending.
+Economists and business leaders have worried for months that there will be a point at which prices have risen so high that consumers will start dramatically cutting back.
+And that would be very bad news for growth.

 The-CNN-Wire